The Distillery, the last of the New England rum factories

 In 1984, another Frederick (Frederick Gordon, who, like the original Feltons, would later come to live in Newton) purchased the property with its skeletons of disused machinery, molasses streaked walls, and malodorous scents.
 The rough neighborhood and the curious layout of the 100,000 square foot factory, with spaces ranging from shoebox to gymnasium-sized, was a curious real estate puzzle.
 It was artists who naturally gravitated toward the atypical labyrinth, and word got around.
 By 2003, The Distillery, as it was now being called, was zoned as one of Boston’s few artist live/work facilities and was host to a dedicated gallery and yearly open studios.

 Today, The Distillery houses 150 artists, artisans, and craftspeople, including fine art and commercial photographers, painters, sculptors, drapers, and the occasional physical therapy studio.
-The Distillery Gallery has revolving art exhibitions and open studies twice yearly.
-To catch the next gallery opening here.
+The Distillery Gallery has revolving art exhibitions and openings throughout the year, and is open to the public.